 Bread station.

 We were done with savouries, so moving on to the desserts.
-The desserts helped redeem the experience by a teeeeensy bit.
+The desserts helped redeem the experience a little bit.

 Chocolate fondue station helped redeem some brownie points.